-How is the new system better than the current system of classroom observations?
+How is the new teacher evaluation system better than the old checklist evaluation system?

-The current checklist system allows principals to give teachers whatever evaluation scores they want—there is nothing that linked the “strength” or “weakness” checkmarks to any evidence from a teacher’s practice or to particular ratings.
-The current observation process is subjective and not based on evidence gathering.
-The checklist does not give teachers information about their pedagogical strengths and weaknesses.
-Also, principals are currently not required to have substantial pre- and post-observation conferences.
+The old checklist system allows principals to give teachers whatever evaluation rating they want—there is nothing that linked the “strength” or “weakness” checkmarks to any evidence from a teacher’s practice or to particular ratings.
+The old observation process was extremely subjective and not based on evidence gathering.
+The checklist did not give teachers information about their pedagogical strengths and weaknesses.
+Under the old system, principals were not required to have substantial pre- and post-observation conferences.

-For 2012-2013, only principals, assistant principals, and network or central office administrators who have had the State of Illinois Evaluator Training and passed the test will be allowed to conduct observations for teacher evaluation purposes.
+Currently, only principals, assistant principals, and resident principals who have had the State of Illinois Evaluator Training and passed the test will be allowed to conduct observations for teacher evaluation purposes.
 Some clinicians will be evaluated by their clinical managers and some will be evaluated by school principals.
 See the October 2013 Monthly Teacher Evaluation Update email for more details.

-State law allows department chairs to be used as evaluators, but CPS has chosen not to do so under their current plan for 2012-2013.
-CTU opposes the use of department chairs as evaluators for any year and we will continue to negotiate this issue with CPS.
+State law allows department chairs to be used as evaluators, but CPS has chosen not to do so under the current plan.
+CTU opposes the use of department chairs as evaluators for any year and we will continue to negotiate this issue with CPS as needed.

 What is student growth?

 The ISBE regulations define student growth as “a demonstrable change in a student’s or group of students’ knowledge or skills, as evidenced by gain and/or attainment on two or more assessments, between two or more points in time.”
 In other words, student growth measures the difference between what students know at the beginning and at the end of the school year, or the end of one school year to the end of the next.
 According to the PERA law, there are three types of assessments of student growth; standardized tests, district created assessments and teacher created assessments.
 The evaluation system currently utilizes standardized tests (EPAS, NWEA MAP) and district created assessments (Performance Tasks).

-What is CTU’s position on the inclusion of student growth?
+What is CTU’s position on the inclusion of student growth measures for teacher evaluation?

-How will CPS assess student growth for elementary teachers?
+How does CPS assess student growth for elementary teachers?

-CPS will use the computer adaptive test, NWEA MAP (Northwest Evaluation Association Measures of Academic Progress), for grades 3-8, reading and mathematics.
-If you do not teach mathematics, reading or English Language Arts (ELA) in 3rd to 8th grade, then 15% of your evaluation will be measured by your performance task and 10% by the school-wide literacy (reading) average.
-If you teach any math or reading/ELA, then your performance task counts 10% and your students’ NWEA scores count 15%.
+CPS uses the computer adaptive test, NWEA MAP (Northwest Evaluation Association Measures of Academic Progress), for grades 3-8, reading and mathematics.
+If you do not teach mathematics, reading or English Language Arts (ELA) in 3rd to 8th grade, then 15% of your evaluation will be measured by your Performance Task and 10% by the school-wide literacy (reading) average.
+If you teach any math or reading/ELA, then your Performance Task counts 10% and your students’ NWEA scores count 15%.

 Why are teachers who don’t teach reading or ELA responsible for school-wide literacy scores?

 CPS claims that by using school-wide scores as part of an individual teacher’s evaluation, all teachers will contribute to students’ literacy.
 CTU disagrees; we argued strongly against this proposal in negotiations and continue to push back against this measure, because it is unfair and cannot accomplish what CPS claims.
 There are many ways to create a school-wide climate of literacy development, but this is not one of them.

-How will CPS assess student growth if I teach art, music, physical education, pre-school, or any other subject typically not tested by the state?
+How does CPS assess student growth if I teach art, music, physical education, pre-school, or any other subject typically not tested by the state?

-Performance Tasks for every grade and subject (other than a few high school subjects) have been developed by CPS in conjunction with groups of classroom teachers from those grades and subjects.
+Performance Tasks for most grades and subjects have been developed by CPS in conjunction with groups of classroom teachers from those grades and subjects.
 These are not multiple choice tests, but tasks that require students to do something written or hands-on—initially, to show what they can do at the beginning of the school year and later to show what they’ve learned by the end of the school year.
-The task is not meant to be comprehensive, but to demonstrate something that is of significance to your grade level, course and/or content.
+The task is not meant to be comprehensive, but to demonstrate skills that are of significance to your grade level, course and/or content.

 How can Special Education teachers be evaluated on NWEA assessments when they are not modified to meet the student's IEP?

-How will CPS assess student growth for non-classroom teachers such as counselors, school nurses, or social workers in 2012-2013?
+How does CPS assess student growth for non-classroom teachers such as counselors, school nurses, or social workers?

-Non-classroom teachers will not be evaluated on student growth.
+Non-classroom teachers are not currently evaluated on student growth.
 All of their evaluation will be based on observations or evidence of their work.

-- Instruction (40% of your teacher practice score).
+- Instruction (40% of the Teacher Practice score).

-- Professional Responsibilities (10% of your teacher practice score).
+- Professional Responsibilities (10% of the Teacher Practice score).

-How will the yearly evaluation score, or summative rating, be determined?
+How are the yearly evaluation scores, or summative ratings, determined?

 CTU argued for a simplified system for determining the summative rating, but CPS did not agree.
 CTU continues to push for modifications to this point scale.
 CPS’ point system is as follows:

 Minimum Maximum Unsatisfactory 100 209 Needs Improvement 210 284 Proficient 285 339 Excellent 340 400